simproving/developer-joyofenergy-python/README.md

 PowerDale is a small town with around 100 residents.
 Most houses have a smart meter installed that can save and send information about how much power a house is drawing/using.

-There are three major providers of energy in town that charge different amounts for the power they supply.
+There are 3 major providers of energy in town that charge different amounts for the power they supply.

 - _Dr Evil's Dark Energy_
 - _The Green Eco_